PriyanjanMitra/rag_wiki_qa/README.md

 ## Features

-- **RAG Q&A** — Ask questions about your PDF textbooks; retrieves relevant chunks via FAISS similarity search and generates answers using Ollama LLMs.
+- **RAG Q&A** — Ask questions about your PDF textbooks; retrieves relevant chunks via FAISS similarity search and generates answers using Ollama LLMs, orchestrated via **DSPy** modules.
 - **Source attribution** — Every answer shows which textbook and passage the information came from, with similarity scores.
 - **PDF upload** — Upload a new PDF from the frontend; it is automatically extracted, chunked, embedded, and added to the FAISS index incrementally without rebuilding.
 The index persists to disk immediately.
 - **Windows 7 Aero UI** — Glassmorphism design with animated background blobs, gradient title bars, themed to orange/warm in light mode and blue/cool in dark mode.